cheese1/medusawiki/Themes.md

 yarn dev
 ```

-When you are done, please use the following command the bundle the application for **production** mode:
+When you are done, please use the following command to bundle the application for **production** mode:
 ```
 yarn webpack-build
 ```